Locations:

 “You can be reading a magazine and on one page there’s an article about how to love yourself the way you are, and then you flip the page and there’s an ad for a diet plan or an anti-aging cream,” psychologist Ninoska Peterson, PhD, points out.

-A good place to start is to refocus your self-talk.
+A good place to start is to turn your negative self-talk around.
 Rather than nitpicking over the appearance of your body, try recognizing and appreciating the amazing things that it does for you every day.
-Appreciate that your strong arms allow you to carry your child and the diaper bag and the groceries up the stairs in one trip.
-Or that your skilled hands prepared an amazing dinner.
+Appreciate that your strong arms allow you to carry your child and the groceries up the stairs in one trip.
+Or that your skilled hands prepared an amazing dinner or fixed a flat tire.
+Thank your belly for being able to hold food and turn it into energy and keep you nourished.

 Advertisement

 Now list five things you love about your body.
-“For most people, it’s easier to do the first, but it’s equally important to do the second,” Dr. Peterson says.
-Putting your feelings into written words (the old fashioned way!) helps you process your thoughts and commit things to memory.
+“For most people, it’s easier to do the first, but it’s equally important to do the second,” Dr. Peterson explains.
+Putting your feelings into written words helps you process your thoughts and commit things to memory.

-Dr. Peterson suggests writing positive affirmations, goals or words of gratitude on sticky notes or note cards and putting them in places where you’ll see them throughout the day – the bathroom mirror, your wallet or by your computer at work.
-Remind yourself of your positive qualities, skills and goals.
+Sometimes, the best way to reframe your view on your body is through consistent reminders.
+Dr. Peterson suggests writing positive affirmations, goals or words of gratitude on sticky notes or note cards and putting them in places where you’ll see them throughout the day.
+That way whenever you glance at the bathroom mirror, your wallet or your computer at work, you’ll be setting yourself up for a more positive mindset.

 Life is about so much more than how we look.
-Yet, how we feel about our bodies can dictate our mood and our behaviors.
-Have you ever canceled plans when you’re feeling bad about yourself?
-Resist the urge.
-Spending time with friends who aren’t body focused may actually help quiet your own body dissatisfaction.
+Yet, how we feel about our bodies can dictate our moods and behaviors.
+If you’ve ever canceled plans with friends when you’re feeling bad about yourself, you know the feeling.
+But negative thoughts about your body shouldn’t keep you away from the things that bring you joy.

-“We have another exercise that asks people to live their life as if they had 12 months, 5 days, one hour or 30 seconds to live,” Dr. Peterson says.
+Dr. Peterson recommends asking yourself: What if you lived your life as if you had 12 months, 5 days, one hour or 30 seconds to live?

-“In these circumstances, you would most likely focus on people, places and things that you love and that make you feel good – not on how your body looks.”
+“In these circumstances, you would most likely focus on people, places and things that you love and that make you feel good – not on how your body looks,” she adds.

 Advertisement

-If you ever feel that your negative body image is affecting you in a distressing or disruptive way, Dr. Peterson recommends bringing it up to your primary care physician.
-They can help you find individual or group treatment to help you work through those negative thoughts and start embracing your body just the way it is.
+If you ever feel that your negative body image is affecting you in a distressing or disruptive way, Dr. Peterson recommends bringing it up to your healthcare provider.
+They can help you find individual or group treatment so you can work through those negative thoughts and start embracing your wonderful body just the way it is.

 Advertisement